UshurbakiyevDavlat/ml_linear_regression/README.md

 # Linear regression on python.

+Linear regression is supervised kind of learning.

+Where:
+- x is independent variable (example years_of_expirience)
+- y is dependent variable (example salaries)

-So, Mathematically, linear regression can be described as a formula:
+Mathematically, linear regression can be described as a formula:

 ~~~
 Y = a + b * X